ma82/ma82.github.io/thomcat.md

 a *tree homomorphism* (@bahr11wgp).

-For any $F$ and $G$ the following map is defined: each tree homomorphism gives rise to a polymorphic $F$-algebra.
+For any $F$ and $G$ the following map is defined: each tree homomorphism gives rise to a parameterised family of $F$-algebras.

 $\begin{align}
 \sem{\_} & : (F \nt G \bigstar) \to (F \cdot (G \bigstar) \nt G \bigstar) \\